 10. Drill a Test Hole

-How Do You Drill Through Hard Metal?
+How Do You Drill Through Hard Metals?

-Create a sandwich of wood by placing a strip on top of the metal.
-This helps to guide the drill bit and to keep it on course.
-It also helps to reduce walking as the bit makes contact with the surface of the metal. - Use a Punch: A punch creates a dent for the bit to grip.
-This helps with accuracy and reduces the chances of the bit wandering before it starts to bite into the metal.
+- Use a Punch: A punch creates a dent for the bit to grip.
+This will help you drill more accurately and reduces the chances of the bit wandering before it starts to bite into the metal.